stephaneeybert/docker-learnintouch/www.learnintouch/README.md

-Make sure to have the entry:
-learnintouch.com in the virtual host or the entry:
-127.0.1.1 dev.learnintouch.com in the /etc/hosts file
+Make sure to have the entry `learnintouch.com` in the virtual host or the entry `127.0.1.1 dev.learnintouch.com` in the `/etc/hosts` file

 Open the website
 ```